 -- should have used "and then" to avoid dereferencing null

-C.27.2 Guidance to language users
+6.26.2 Guidance to language users

 Compilers and other static analysis tools can detect some cases (such as the preceding example).

 Developers may also choose to use short-circuit forms by default (errors resulting from the incorrect use of short-circuit forms are much less common), but this makes it more difficult for the author to express the distinction between the cases where short-circuited evaluation is known to be needed (either for correctness or for performance) and those where it is not.